 How to Dry up a Dog’s Milk

-Most bitches slowly wean as the puppies move to solid food, and the glands respond to the back pressure by producing less milk.
-Taking the bitch away is not an issue – she dries up and the glands suck up against the body again.
+Most female dogs slowly wean as the puppies move to solid food, and the glands respond to the back pressure by producing less milk.
+Taking the female away is not an issue – she dries up and the glands suck up against the body again.
 However, in heavy milkers, it can sometimes be difficult for the glands to dry up.

 A topical mustard plaster can also be successful.
 Mustard plaster is an old remedy used in humans, and it works well for dogs too.